Freshwater snails for food

 • Apple- and other freshwater snails are a staple food for a large population in upcountry Thailand.

-• The main harvest time for these snails is from July to October, which falls during the rainy season.
+• The primary harvest time for these snails is from July to October, which falls during the rainy season.

-• Apple snails are becoming a pest in rice fields due to their ability to lay up to 1 million eggs per year and their effective predator avoidance strategies.
+• Apple snails are becoming a pest in rice fields due to their ability to lay up to 1 million eggs annually and their effective predator avoidance strategies.

-• It is necessary to thoroughly boil all snails before consumption to ensure food safety.
+• Boiling all snails thoroughly before consumption is necessary to ensure food safety.

 We appreciate your opinion